List of representative offices of Somaliland

-This is a list of representative offices of Somaliland in other countries.
-Somaliland is a de facto independent republic, whose independence is not officially recognised by any UN member state or international organisation.
+This is a list of diplomatic missions of Somaliland in other countries.
+Somaliland is a de facto independent republic whose independence is not officially recognised by most member states of the United Nations or any other international organisations.
 The government of Somaliland maintains informal ties with some foreign governments and has a small network of representative offices abroad.
 These missions do not have formal diplomatic status under the provisions of the Vienna Convention on Diplomatic Relations.
+Israel became the first UN member state to formally recognise its independence in December 2025 and Somaliland opened its embassy to Israel in Jerusalem in June 2026.